-- A tour of the Academy to familiarize teachers with the facility and faculty. - A copy (bound or electronic version) of the schools faculty hand book. - A copy (bound or electronic version) of the Beginning Teachers Handbook which shall include pertinent school policies and procedures, as well as CSUSAs vision and mission statement (the copy may be an electronic version). - Information regarding the available services and training opportunities for beginning teachers. - Information about the Beginning Teacher Support Program and a detailed review of licensure procedures, requirements and information regarding the conversion process from the initial (SP I) license to the continuing (S P II) license. - Training on the North Carolina Teacher Evaluation Process including expectations for the required performances of beginning teachers during the three year beginning teacher program. - Training on the NC Standard Course of Study and the Guaranteed and Viable Curriculum. - Information regarding the safe and appropriate use of seclusion and restraint of students.
+A school tour to familiarize teachers with the facility and faculty.

+A copy (bound or electronic version) of the school's faculty hand book.

+A copy (bound or electronic version) of the Beginning Teachers Handbook which shall include pertinent school policies and procedures, as well as CSUSA's vision and mission statement (the copy may be an electronic version).

+Information regarding the available services and training opportunities for beginning teachers.

+Information about the Beginning Teacher Support Program and a detailed review of licensure procedures, requirements and information regarding the conversion process from the initial (SP I) license to the continuing (S P II) license.

+Training on the North Carolina Teacher Evaluation Process including